kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

                 ) THEN e.BaseSalary * 0.15  -- Project completion bonus
                 ELSE e.BaseSalary * 0.08    -- Standard IT bonus
             END
-        WHEN e.DepartmentID = 4 THEN  -- Marketing Department
+        WHEN e.DepartmentID = 4 THEN  -- Marketing d.d.DepartmentName
             CASE
                 WHEN DATEDIFF(YEAR, e.HireDate, GETDATE()) >= 3
                      AND e.BaseSalary >= 60000 THEN e.BaseSalary * 0.12